 Grace: Enough is enough.

-But Grace puts her heart into it.
+Grace puts her heart into it.
 Even in under-6 tournaments.
 Especially in under-6 tournaments under the lights.

 Grace, though, turned up at the playing grounds late for the big game.
 My rules are strict: The kids who show up first get to be captains.
 The first seven players get to start the game.
-Players who get there after those first seven get to come in during the second quarter.
+Players who get there after those first seven get to come in during the second half.

 Without their scoring leader, the Cheetahs struggled.
 The Giraffes took advantage and took a 1-0 lead into halftime, whooping and hollering and giddy as they left the field, beating the mighty Cheetahs.

 Little Cheetahs faces showed the story of a shocking end to a perfect season.
 They looked like little Tom Bradys after the 17-0 New England Patriots lost in the Super Bowl a few years ago.